rmutegeki/iSPL-CESLeA/README.md

 If you wanna make some links, use [blahblah] and look below.
 -->
 ## Citation
+• A. Poulose and D. S. Han, "Hybrid Indoor Localization Using IMU sensor and Smartphone Camera," Sensors, vol. 19, pp. 5084, 2019.
 ## LICENSE

 [version 3 of the GNU Lesser General Public License]